HOMEOUR BLOGThe Road to Professional Translation: Translation Methods

 3- Review

-After completing the first draft of the translation, the translator will work methodically through the translation, comparing each chunk of (target) text with the original (source) text, and verifying the match of the meaning of the overall context, according to the translation method he used.
+After completing the first draft of the translation, the translator goes through the text part by part, comparing each chunk of the (target) text with the original (source) text, ensuring alignment of the meaning of the overall context, according to the chosen translation method.

-The primary goal in this proofreading and editing phase is to ensure that they haven't missed any information or misinterpreted any meaning.
-In this step, most translators will also spot and improve any slightly awkward wording and review their translations to have the most accurate version matching the original text.
+In the proofreading and editing phase, the translator primarily aims to ensure that they haven't missed any information or misinterpreted any meaning.
+In this step, most translators will also spot and improve any slightly awkward wording, aiming to refine their translations to reach the most accurate version that matches the original text.

 Get our technical translation services now